 The Okavango region, where ReconAfrica has been given an exploration license for oil covering 33600 square kilometers (13200 square miles), feeds the world-famous Okavango Delta in Botswana with it’s life-giving waters.

 The Okavango is listed as a UNESCO World Heritage Site, is a Key Biodiversity Area, Important Bird Area, Ramsar Site and part of the Kavango-Zambezi Transboundary Conservation Area (KAZA).
-It comprises permanent marshlands and seasonally flooded plains and is one of the very few major inland delta systems in the world that do not empty into the ocean and it’s wetland system is largely intact.
+It comprises permanent marshlands and seasonally flooded plains and is one of the very few major inland delta systems in the world that do not empty into the ocean.
+It’s wetland system is largely intact.

-The communities are seriously concerned about ReconAfrica, a foreign company that has taken their lands and started to sell it off to foreign investors.
+Many communities are seriously concerned about ReconAfrica, a foreign company that has taken their lands and livelihoods to drill for oil and gas without consulting with them and without compensation.

 As communities of the Kavango River Basin we are not only custodians of these ancestral lands but have a deep connection to nature which includes all kinds of different plants and animals including pangolins, African wild dogs, baobab trees, fish and birds.
 We are of the land and the spirits of our ancestors are tied to this land.
 Oil and gas drilling or any industrialization of our home will bring nothing but damage and destruction.
 We have been living on this land and protecting all the life that it supports.